 Matt Davis is an Accredited Land Consultant (ALC) at the San Diego office of Cushman & Wakefield.
 Mr. Davis believes that those in the commercial land development market are facing a significant hurdle right now, and it involves assessing the underwriting risk.

-According to Davis, most of the developers, investors, and lenders he works with are confronting that hurdle right now.
+According to Davis, most of the developers, lenders, and investors he works with are confronting that hurdle right now.
 They can’t quite determine how much of a discount is fair.
 As a result, they put down their pencils and are hoping to avoid risk altogether.

 Davis says buyers are still underwriting deals.
 However, he adds that the buyers he’s talking to are more conservative in their assumptions than previously.